|Common Names||Achachil ch’ogue, Monte ch’ogue, Papa abuelo|

 |Ploidy||Diploid (2x), Triploid (3x)|

-Solanum candolleanum (candolleanum, in honor of Swiss botanist Agustin Pyramus de Candolle) is primarily a Peruvian species, but also found in Bolivia.
-Plants large, as much as three feet tall, although this is quite a variable species.
+Solanum candolleanum is wild potato species native to Peru and Bolivia.
+Plants are fairly large, as much as three feet tall, although this is quite a variable species.
 Stolons reach almost five feet.
-Large tubers, maybe the largest of any of the wild potatoes, reaching up to about five inches long or more under cultivation.
+Tubers are generally small, but can be among the largest of any of the wild potatoes, reaching up to about five inches long or more under cultivation.
 Flowers blue to purple.
 Berries round to ovoid and similar in size to domesticated potato.
 Grows in cool, moist environments up to about the 13,100 foot elevation.

-S. candolleanum and S. brevicaule can probably be considered the core members of the Solanum brevicaule complex, which ranges from northern Peru through Bolivia.
+S. candolleanum and S. brevicaule are the core members of the Solanum brevicaule complex, which ranges from northern Peru through Bolivia.
 S. candolleanum is the dominant species in the northern part of that range and S. brevicaule is in the southern part.
 Both species are highly variable, but overall similar to one another.
 Both share a lot of similarities with the domesticated potato and can cross relatively easily with it, at least at the diploid level.

 |Condition||Type||Level of Resistance||Source|